Community + Compassion + Service

 “We cannot help speaking about what we have seen and heard.”
 Acts 4:20

 Tony has served our church since 1998 coming to us as a missionary with the International Mission Board and serving as Minister of Education and Missions from 1998-2000.
-Since November of 2000, he has served as our Pastor.
+From November of 2000 through September 2018, he has served as our Pastor; and, since October 2018 he serves as our Executive Connections Pastor.

 Sunday Service Times